TL;DR — What Determines the Value of a Baltimore Personal Injury Case?

 Maryland recognizes both straightforward lost-wage claims and more complex earning-capacity claims.
 If a doctor keeps you out of work, you may recover the wages lost during that period.
 If the injury permanently reduces your ability to earn at your prior level, the law may allow compensation for that long-term difference.
 The first claim is usually arithmetic.
 The second often requires expert proof and careful projection.

+If you have lost work as the result of a Baltimore car accident, past or future lost wages can be part of the claim.
 The law also recognizes temporary wage-loss claims that continue while you diligently try to return to suitable employment.
-The duty to mitigate damages matters.
-If and when healed, the injured person must look for work and keep records.
 Where the person can return to some work but can never reasonably return to the prior earning level, the claim becomes one for loss of earning capacity.
-That is a complex claim and usually requires expert testimony.

 Does missing physical therapy hurt the value of my case?

 Everyone has day-to-day responsibilities.
 Jobs, kids, and ordinary life.
 Being involved in an automobile accident makes all of that harder.
 Many Baltimore accident victims need physical or chiropractic therapy two, three, or four times per week to recover fully.
 Some decide there are other things more important than therapy.
 Do not make that mistake.
-It will affect the value of your case.
+It can affect the value of your case.

-If you are not hurt, you do not have a personal injury case.
-If you are hurt, do what your doctor tells you to do.
-Do not miss your appointments.
-Adjusters, judges, and jurors will equate the gap in treatment with you not being hurt.
+If you are hurt, follow the treatment plan.
+If you are not hurt, there is no personal injury claim to value.
+Adjusters, judges, and jurors may equate gaps in treatment with a lack of injury or early recovery.
 They may argue that delay before initial care means no injury.
 They may argue that long gaps between therapy visits mean you got better earlier than claimed.
 It might not always be fair, but it happens.
-Do not let it.

 How is the value of a case fixed?